 - Masters division runners are eligible for both overall prize money awards and masters division prize money awards.

 The event will engage the United States Anti-Doping Agency (USADA), in accordance with the International Standards of Doping Control, to test selected athletes who earn prize money.
-Athletes who participate in the 2013 B.A.A.
+Athletes who participate in the 2016 B.A.A.
 Half Marathon may be subject to drug testing in accordance with the United States Anti-Doping Agency (USADA) Protocol for Olympic Movement Testing (USADA Protocol).
 USADA will be responsible for conducting comprehensive drug testing, as well as the adjudication of positive findings.
-Athletes with positive drug test results will have their cases adjudicated according to the USADA Protocol and will be penalized, if appropriate, according to applicable IAAF or World Anti Doping Agency rules.
+Athletes with positive drug test results will have their cases adjudicated according to the USADA Protocol and will be penalized, if appropriate, according to applicable IAAF or World Anti-Doping Agency rules.
 Such penalties may include, but not be limited to, a period of ineligibility from competition, as well as disqualification from past competitions and cancellation of awards and prizes previously awarded.
-Any substance taken by an athlete is at his/her own risk and may results in a positive sample.
-BEWARE: some nutritional supplements, prescription, cold medicines and over-the-counter medications contain prohibited substances.
-Information regarding specific drugs and substances may be obtained by calling the USADA Drug Reference Line at 1-800-233-0393, or by visiting www.usantidoping.org or www.888athlete.org.
+Any substance taken by an athlete is at his/her own risk and may result in a positive sample.

-All the information above is subject to change
+All information above is subject to change at any time